Code-Institute-Submissions/3rd_Milestone_Project/README.md

 As a seller, I would like to:

 - showcase my baking products alongside with chocolate recipes.
-- recommend products for every recipe in the webisite.
+- recommend products for every recipe in the website.
 - sell baking tools to a target audience.

 ### Mockup